-A tasty, creamy pumpkin pie that’s just perfect for the fall season.
-Add a dollop of whipped cream on top to complete the package!
+A tasty, creamy pumpkin pie that's just perfect for the fall season.
+If desired, you can substitute the sugar in the pie with an alternative sweetener.

 Preheat the oven to 350°F. Put the cream cheese and ¾ cup of sugar into a food processor.
 Process until smooth.
 Add the eggs, yolk, and vanilla.
 Process again, scraping down the sides of the bowl.